-Jane Fonda credits a healthy diet and regular exercise for her age-defying good looks at 76.
+Jane Fonda credits a healthy low-carb diet and regular exercise for her age-defying good looks at 77, Celebrity Health reported.

-"I believe in fitness," Fonda told the Sydney Morning Herald Jan.
-27. "Whether you're young, whether you're old, whether you've been exercising or just starting.
+"I believe in fitness," said Fonda.
+"Whether you're young, whether you're old, whether you've been exercising or just starting.
 It's maybe the most important thing in having a successful, long life."

 Jane credits regular workouts for helping her overcome depression, the early suicide of her mother, bulimia, anorexia, three divorces, and breast cancer.

 "The fact that I have always remained physically active has had a great deal to do with [staying sane]," said Fonda.
 "It has kept me centered and balanced emotionally.
 I also meditate, and I have a very strong social network.
 Maintaining physical fitness and social networks is so critical to successful aging."

 Jane has released 23 best-selling fitness DVDs since 1982.
 Fonda revealed her workout secrets in her latest exercise video, Jane Fonda Prime Time: Firm & Burn Low Impact Cardio.

 Fonda, who battled anorexia, bulimia and poor body image during her 20, 30s and 40s, has adopted a more laid-back approach to fitness now, and follows a healthy diet featuring lots of vegetables and lean proteins.

 Jane has admitted to several plastic surgeries through the years.
 She had a facelift in her 40s and another one in February 2010.
 She also got breast implants when she was younger and recently had a chin lift as well as plastic surgery to remove the bags under her eyes.

 As she has gotten older, Fonda has transitioned away from the rigorous, high-impact aerobic exercise she extolled during the 1980s to gentler, lower-impact workouts.
 Fonda does yoga, strength-trains, walks, cycles, and uses the elliptical trainer.